zalando/gin-oauth2/README.md

 ### Team-Based Access

-As with Uid-Based Access, define your access triples to identify who has access to a given resource.
+As with Uid-based access, define your access triples to identify who has access to a given resource.
 With this snippet, you can grant resource access to an entire team instead of individuals: